In January 2019, a new European Union (EU) regulation on cadmium in chocolate will go into effect, with a potential… Read More

 - Avoid exclusion of countries or regions.
 There is a lot of variation of cadmium levels between different locations.

 - Understand how the beans will be used in the final product (powder or chocolate).
-Although the regulation does not apply to the beans but to the final product, it is important to estimate realistic safe cadmium levels in raw products.
+Although the regulation does not apply to the beans but to the final product to be sold to consumers, it is important to estimate realistic safe cadmium levels in raw products.
 These levels may well be higher than that is currently applied as a general rule.
 In many cases, it is perfectly safe to use nibs with a cadmium content above 1.2 mg/kg, for example when being used in a 50-60% dark milk chocolate.
 CIAT developed a calculation tool that can be used to estimate the safe limit for cadmium in nibs and beans according to the type of chocolate product and the corresponding EU norm.

 - Chocolate makers can also consider changing the recipe altogether, for example by making a dark chocolate milk bar, instead of a dark chocolate (without milk).
 Or, when possible, mixing beans from different locations within the same country.